Symphony No. 16 (Mozart)

 Symphony No. 16 in C major, K. 128, was the first of three symphonies composed by Wolfgang Amadeus Mozart in May 1772 when Mozart was sixteen years old.
 This symphony is one of many written during the period in which Mozart stayed in Salzburg, between two trips to Italy.
-The autograph of the score is preserved in the Staatsbibliothek zu Berlin Preußischer Kulturbesitz.
+The autograph of the score is preserved in the Berlin State Library.

 Structure

-The symphony has the basic scoring of two oboes, two horns, and strings.
+The symphony has the basic scoring of two oboes, two horns in C, and strings.

 The form is that of a standard three-movement Italian overture: